t-sharing/slack-ai-summary/README.md

    - Extended timeout (120 seconds)
    - Maintains minimum instances for faster response
 5. **Response Time Monitoring**: Logs request processing times for performance analysis

+## Code Structure and Design

+The project follows a modular architecture for better maintainability and extensibility:

+### Core Components

+1. **Service Layer**:
+   - `SlackService`: Handles all Slack API interactions
+   - `OpenAIService`: Manages communication with OpenAI for generating summaries

+2. **Route Handlers**:
+   - `commands.ts`: Processes slash commands like `/summary-today`
+   - `actions.ts`: Handles message shortcuts and interactive components

+3. **Utilities**:
+   - `error-handler.ts`: Centralizes error handling and formatting
+   - `message-utils.ts`: Provides helper functions for message processing

+4. **Type Definitions**:
+   - `slack-interfaces.ts`: Contains TypeScript interfaces for Slack API objects

+### Error Handling

+The application implements a robust error handling strategy:
+- Standardized error messages for common issues
+- Consistent logging format across all components
+- User-friendly error messages with specific guidance
+- Graceful fallbacks for API failures

+### Extensibility

+Adding new features is straightforward:
+1. Define any new interfaces in the appropriate interface file
+2. Add utility functions for reusable logic
+3. Implement the feature in the relevant service
+4. Connect it to the appropriate route handler

 ## Configuration Options